paxdotdev/pax/lab-journal-zb.md

-### on adoptees
+### on slot_children
 2022-03-17

-Certain `should_flatten` elements, namely `if` (`Conditional`) and `for` (`Repeat`), need to hoist their children as a sequence of adoptees, in lieu of themselves as singular nodes, e.g.
+Certain `should_flatten` elements, namely `if` (`Conditional`) and `for` (`Repeat`), need to hoist their children as a sequence of slot_children, in lieu of themselves as singular nodes, e.g.

 ```
 <Stacker>